Have you ever considered taking sleeping pills to help with your sleep problems?

 Tolerance and Dependency: The Hidden Dangers of Sleeping Pills

 One day... the magic pill stopped working.
-I took my usual half an Ambien, got in bed, and nothing.
+I took my usual half an Ambien, got in bed, and...
 I couldn’t fall asleep.

 I waited a week or two before trying Ambien again.
 Again, it made no difference.

-The idea that I had developed a tolerance—and maybe even a dependency on a sleeping pill was a wake-up call.
+But the idea that I had developed a tolerance — and maybe a dependency — on a sleeping pill was a wake-up call.
 I knew right then and there I had to find a better way.

 Sleeping Pills and Insomnia Treatment: A Misunderstood Relationship

-I like to think of them like crutches for a broken leg.
+So again, like the crutches.
 Can they be helpful?
 Sure!
 But it's not the same as walking.
 And you'd still expect your doctor to fix your leg.
-The crutches themselves are not the fix.
 Same with sleeping pills.
+Sedation is not the same as sleeping, and there are scientifically proven ways to actually fix insomnia so you can get quality sleep without any special pills or potions.

 The Importance of Addressing the Root Causes of Insomnia for Long-lasting Results